allenai/datamap-rs/README.md

 - Documents are processed sequentially through the pipeline stages
 - Memory usage scales with the number of parallel files being processed
 - Large documents may require additional memory for text processing operations

+## Examples
+As examples, we provide configuration files for the DCLM data processing flow as well as our All-Dressed™ mixture.
+These are almost entirely plug-and-play, with the exception of requiring a download of the lid176.bin language classification fasttext model.
+To do this, execute the download script at `/configs/all_dressed/download_lid.sh`

 ## License